 2. Adding or Editing Accounts

 When you add or edit your Accounts, you are changing the amount of money that you have to budget.
-The change in amount remains Unallocated until you distribute it to your Enveloeps.
+The change in amount remains Unallocated until you distribute it to your Envelopes.
 For example, if you add a Checking Account with a balance of $500, that will add $500 to your Unallocated Money.
 If you add a Credit Card Account with a balance of $500 that you pay off in full every month, your Unallocated will *decrease* by $500.
 Adding a Debt Account will not adjust your Unallocated money.